What does the Bible say about sex?

 Let me say it this way.
 You can live without sex.
 Not only that, you can thrive and live fully while being celibate.
 Several key characters in the Bible were single and celibate.
 And Paul talks about at great length the benefits of not being married (1 Corinthians 7).

 So many people today define themselves by their sexuality.
 It’s who they are.
 But the Bible doesn’t do that.
 The Bible defines you by who made you, who’s image you bear.

 Sex is good, but it’s not ultimate.
 Singleness and celibacy are also good.
 They are all precious gifts that we should use and enjoy.

 What does the Bible say about sex?
 It’s not the end all be all, singleness is also good.

 Sex Is Not Just Physical

 Our culture primarily sees sex as a physical act.
 And that’s certainly an element.
-However it’s much more than just physical, it’s also emotional AND spiritual.
+However sex in the Bible is shown as much more than just physical, it’s also emotional AND spiritual.